- 1 Impact Mapping — How To Use It

 By impact mapping, all parties involved are enabled to answer the ultimate question: “Why am I doing this?”, in a sense, “How the feature I am implementing now, gets the product closer to the business goal?”

-The method is very easy to learn — most participants grasp the idea in at least as 5 minutes.
-And its is very efficient — you get stupendous results within 1-2 day workshops.
+The method is very easy to learn — most participants grasp the idea in at least 5 minutes.
+And it is very efficient — you get stupendous results within 1-2 day workshops.

 In an impact mapping workshop teams construct a roadmap that helps them quickly learn whether a particular approach will produce the desired results and adapt to inevitable changes by answering the following questions: why, who, how, and what?